Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 Freemium pricing models are a great strategy for boosting brand awareness, especially for SaaS startups in their early stages.
 This approach enables them to establish a strong presence in the market.

-By increasing awareness, you can lower the costs of acquiring customers and grow your customer base.
-Plus, there are no or minimal barriers to entry.
-Users can start using the product without any cost, so it's a no-brainer for them.
+By increasing awareness, you can lower the costs of acquiring customers and growing your customer base.
+Plus, there are no (or very few) barriers to entry.
+Users can start using the product at no cost, so trying the product is a no-brainer for them.

 Freemium models are a valuable tool for gathering user feedback and validating your product-market fit.
 This is crucial when developing your MVP.